dortania/GPU-Buyers-Guide/misc/bootflag.md

 ## Intel Boot Arguments

 * `-wegnoegpu`
-  * disables all GPUs excluding the iGPU, most relavant for users with Nvidia wanting to run Mojave+
+  * disables all GPUs excluding the iGPU, most relevant for users with Nvidia wanting to run Mojave+
 * `-igfxnohdmi`
   * Disables DisplayPort to HDMI Audio Conversion
 * `-cdfon`
   * Performs numerous patches required for enabling HDMI 2.0 support
 * `-igfxvesa`
   * Forces GPU into VESA mode(no GPU acceleration), useful for troubleshooting
+* `igfxonln=1`
+  * Forces all displays online, useful for resolving screen wake issues in 10.15.4+ on Coffee and Comet Lake
+* `igfxfw=2`
+  * Enables loading Apple's GUC firmware for iGPUs, requires a 9th Gen chipset or newer(ie Z390)
+  * See here for more info: [Fixing DRM](https://dortania.github.io/OpenCore-Post-Install/universal/drm.html#testing-hardware-acceleration-and-decoding)